stnn00/robust-contact-manager/README.md

 ## Test Output Notes

-- Each dot (`.`) represents a passed test.
+- Each dot (`.`) corresponds to a test method in `test_contact_manager.py` and represents a passed test.
 - Test failures produce tracebacks indicating what went wrong.
 - During normal test runs, you may notice that the dots (`.`) indicating passing tests are not perfectly aligned.
 This happens because the `contact_manager.py` functions print messages like `[add_contact] Added ...` to the console during execution.
-These printed messages appear between the dots in the unittest output, which can make the dots appear unevenly spaced.
+These printed messages appear between the dots in the unittest output, making them appear unevenly spaced.
 Rest assured, all dots still indicate passing tests, and the tests are fully successful.